Summer Program Handbook for Parents/Guardians

 1- We will come inside.

-2- A staff member will check The Weather Channel, and trusted severe weather sources for a local update on the weather.
+2- A staff member will check The Weather Channel and trusted severe weather sources for a local update on the weather.

-3- If the need arises we will take shelter in our storm shelter within the farm house.
+3- If the need arises we will take shelter in our storm shelter within the farmhouse.

 Local specific risks

-Wildlife is often seen around our the farm: wasps, bees, mosquitoes, chiggers, ticks, spiders, foxes, raccoons, marmots, snakes, deer, hawks, owls, and more.
+Wildlife is often seen around the farm: wasps, bees, mosquitoes, chiggers, ticks, spiders, foxes, raccoons, marmots, snakes, deer, hawks, owls, and more.
 We use the following methods to protect ourselves from adverse encounters or negative effects.

 We apply insect repellent outside.
 We sit on tarps/quilts instead of directly on the grass as much as possible.
 We sweep our areas to remove insect and spider nests.
 A bee sting can occur while running on the grass.
 Wasps can be aggressive when they are running low on resources and thirsty.
 We look for nests and call the exterminator when we see them.
 We treat stings with ice and much sympathy.
-In case of an allergic reaction we would use your provided Epipen, or Benadryl, call 911 and call you.
+In case of an allergic reaction, we would use your provided Epipen, or Benadryl, call 911, and call you.
 Chiggers are minuscule so we cannot see them.
 They try to find the warmest parts of our bodies.
 We are not a good host for them and sadly they die while causing unpleasant itching.
 Rubbing the itchy site with ice is the best way to soothe the skin.
 Benadryl at home can also work wonders.

 We suggest that your children take a bath and scrub their skin every night.
 Soaking can dislodge chiggers and ticks that have not yet embedded, and also give you the opportunity to make a thorough search to find ticks.
 Ticks like to hide in our hair, around our ears, but also anywhere on our bodies.
-Look for them every night, remove them and find a good way to flush them away so that they do not return.
+Look for them every night, remove them, and find a good way to flush them away so that they do not return.

 We tend to scare other animals away by making so much noise and vibrations.
 When we see them they are usually fleeing.
 If your child were to be bit by an animal we will treat the bite, call 911, and call you.